lakefox/p2p-network/README.md

 //Send a message
 fx.msg("Send Message");

-// Add a new user
-fx.addUser = (id)=>{
+// Fires when a new users connectes fx.addUser = (id)=>{

 }

-// Remove a user
-fx.removeUser = (id)=>{
+// Fires when a user disconnects fx.removeUser = (id)=>{

 }